jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/client/push-contacts-mobile-ios/README.md

 1. Open the web interface of the `push-contacts-mobile/client/contacts-mobile-webapp` application in a browser at the following URL: <http://localhost:8080/jboss-contacts-mobile-webapp/> .
 2. Add a new Contact.

-This automatically triggers a push notification request to the Unified Push Server and subsequently the push notification displays on the mobile device.
+This automatically triggers a push notification request to the Unified Push Server OpenShift instance and subsequently the push notification displays on the mobile device.

 ![contact details](doc/notification.png)